tkw1536/MMT/CONTRIBUTING.md

   * ```git fetch upstream``` -- get latest changes
   * ```git merge upstream/master``` -- merge them into your current branch
 * Make your local changes and ```git push``` them to your fork
+* Sync your fork again to avoid merge conflicts
 * Make a pull request by going to your fork and clicking "New pull request"
   * wait for the Travis Tests to pass
 * Wait until a maintainer merges the pull request